MahdiNavaei/README.md/README.md

 # 🌱 Projects
 Here are some of my recent projects that showcase my skills and expertise:

+## إمخخب With Deep Learning Models

-## Forcast Forex With Deep Learning Models
+## Blood cell cancer detection With Deep Learning Models
-This project uses deep learning models, such as Recurrent neural network (RNN) and Long-Short Term Memory (LSTM) and Gated recurrent unit (GRU), to forecast forex prices.
-The models are trained on historical forex data and are capable of predicting future prices with high accuracy.
-Check out the [repository](https://github.com/MahdiNavaei/Forcast-Forex-With-Deep-Learning-Models) for more information.
+Developed an advanced CNN-based model for highly accurate classification of normal blood cells.
+Achieved over 99% accuracy, ensuring precise identification across diverse cell types.
+Ideal for streamlined medical diagnostics and improved patient care.
+Check out the [repository](https://github.com/MahdiNavaei/Blood-Cell-Cancer-Detection) for more information.

 ## Books Recommendation System
 In this project, I developed a recommendation system for books using collaborative filtering and content-based filtering techniques.
 The system recommends books to users based on their reading history and preferences.
 Check out the [repository](https://github.com/MahdiNavaei/Books-Recommendation-System) for more information.